 Thursday, Feb.
 16 Department meetings

 Friday, June 2 College meeting (& end of year celebration)

 This fall, Research & Online/Professional Learning launched two new online Endorsement Academies: Math for secondary teachers and special education.
 These two new programs will join the ELL online Academy that is now in its second year.
 Additionally, the college is offering a site-based dual endorsement academy (reading and ELL) in the Highline School District.
 The special education and ELL academies are both available for graduate credit that matriculates into a master’s degree in their respective areas.

-The following recruiting events are scheduled this fall:
+The following recruiting events were/are scheduled this fall: